Skip to main content

 Next Steps

-1. Import your Git repository: atomic git
+1. Import your Git repository: atomic git import

 2. Create your first change: atomic record -m "First Atomic change"